ipfabric/docs/docs/overview/How_Discovery_Works/troubleshooting_discovery.md

     in to any IP address found during the discovery tasks processes.
 This value could be a loopback, management, physical, or virtual interface.
-    Auditing your external NMS will need extra care as in many cases, the IPs will not match.
+    Auditing your external NMS will need extra care as in many cases, the IP addresses will not match.

     One solution is to export your NMS inventory to Excel and the **Technology --> Addressing --> Managed IP** table to CSV and then perform vlookups between the two datasets.
-Since the **Managed IP** contains all the IP addresses found on devices, the NMS data should find a match.
+Since the **Managed IP** table contains all the IP addresses found on devices, the NMS data should find a match.

     Another option is to use the device's Serial Number.
-Serial numbers are not always unique and there is a chance of overlap, so please consider this.
+Serial numbers are not always unique, and there is a chance of overlap, so please consider this.

 !!!
 Note "Note on Serial Numbers"

     IP Fabric records two serial numbers for a device.
-The column named `Serial Number` is the actual hardware serial number of the device which is why it is labeled as `snHw` in the API.
+The column named `Serial Number` is the actual hardware serial number of the device, which is why it is labeled as `snHw` in the API.

     The column named `Unique serial number` is an IP Fabric-unique identifier